ellysh/bash-programming-from-scratch/manuscript/BashScripting/arithmetic-expression.md

 #### Bit Shifts

-A bit shift is a changing of the bit positions in a number.
+A bit shift changes the positions of the bits in a number.

 There are three types of bit shifts: